 What’s the one subject that we - as followers of Christ - talk about a lot, but practice very little?
 CONFESSION.

-And what’s the one practice that will directly impact your spiritual growth and maturity more than any other?
+And what’s the one habit that will directly impact your spiritual growth and maturity more than any other?
 Yep, same one… CONFESSION.

 Believe me – I’ve been on the receiving end of confessions for 14 years now and I’ve been on the confessing end for even longer – and in my honest/humble opinion, there is no practice that will DIRECTLY contribute to your spiritual growth more than the regular practice of Confession.